 If you are passionate about what you do, tell people about it.
 If you get excited about a development, story or innovation that relates to your business, use your content to get other people just as pumped up as you are.

 Keep the audience coming back

-Fans of Blue Planet II are already clamouring for more.
-They can’t get enough of life below the sea, and are desperate to continue exploring life in the depths.
-BBC is only too aware of this, and is doing a great job of keeping people interested.
+Fans of Blue Planet II are already clamoring for more.
+They can’t get enough of life below the sea and are desperate to continue exploring life in the depths.
+BBC is only too aware of this and is doing a great job of keeping people interested.

 Throughout the week, BBC’s social media channels circulate extracts from episodes – both upcoming and already released – to whet the viewer’s appetite.
 These clips are then shared, retweeted, and subsequently distributed across the globe.
 Not only does this retain the interest of invested viewers, but it entices new ones.

-BBC has also recently announced that Blue Planet II will ‘become the first first TV series to be made available in 4K resolution and high dynamic range (HDR) colour via its iPlayer catch-up service’.
-This is another example of the show giving viewers added value, and will no doubt encourage millions of people to commit to repeat viewing.
+BBC has also recently announced that Blue Planet II will ‘become the first TV series to be made available in 4K resolution and high dynamic range (HDR) color via its iPlayer catch-up service’.
+This is another example of the show giving viewers added value, and will no doubt encourage millions of people to commit to repeating viewing.

 When producing content, you should be doing all in your power to get your audience to return.
 Tempt them by dropping in ideas for the future, ask them to subscribe to a newsletter, or get them to follow your social media channels.